 Counselors: Adults, ages 18 and up, who are directly responsible for the spiritual, social, physical and personal needs of up to three campers per camp session.

 Program Assistant: Works with the Program Director.
 Responsibilities may include planning and leading electives, group games or special events.
 Red Cross Lifeguard Training and current WSI rating is a plus.

 Kitchen Assistant: Responsible for helping the Lead Cook with meal preparation.
-(NJ camp sessions - volunteers only - not a paid position)
+(NJ camp sessions - volunteers only - not a paid position - contact us for details)